medimarket.com logo

 • Microcurrent treatment in practice — electrode placement and protocols.

-• G-Pulse face treatments in beauty care – cosmetic use.
+• G-Pulse face treatments — cosmetic applications.

 • Leg ulcer with electrical treatment — wound healing context.